KimKhanhDo/NEW_KITCHENIA/README.md

 ## Project Demonstration

 #### Register:
-- Let user to sign up to become a member
+- Let the user sign up to become a member
-- Provided information such as email will be validated
+- Email will be validated with regex pattern
-- Username will be checked in data system if it exits
+- The username will be checked in the data system if it exits
-- Verified code will be send to email before set up password
+- Verified code will be sent to email before setting up the password
 - Password will be encrypted